ibm-cloud-docs/solution-tutorials/cloud-e2e-security.md

 ## Security: Rotate service credentials
 To maintain security, service credentials, passwords and other keys should be replaced (rotated) a regular basis.
 Many security policies have a requirement to change passwords and credentials every 90 days or with similar frequency.
 Moreover, in the case an employee leaves the team or in (suspected) security incidents, access privileges should be changed immediately.

-In this tutorial, services are utilized for different purposes, from storing files and metadata over securing application access to managing Docker images.
+In this tutorial, services are utilized for different purposes, from storing files and metadata over securing application access to managing container images.
 Rotating the service credentials typically involves
 - renaming the existing service keys,
 - creating a new set of credentials with the previously used name,
 - replacing the access data in existing Kubernetes secrets and applying the changes,